ZiminYue/CosmosVision/DevLogs/Research.md

 ### July 2

 - Conducted literature research on the method of ensuring inclusivity in digital space (take video games for example).
-- Completed the 2nd section of main body
+- Completed the 2nd section of the literature review's main body